Aider-AI/aider/docs/install.md

 * Windows: `choco install universal-ctags`
 * Ubuntu: `sudo apt-get install universal-ctags`

-You know aider has found a working ctags if you see this output when you launched aider:
+You know aider has found a working ctags if you see this output when you launch aider:

 ```
 Aider v0.8.3-dev